giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-gradient-graph.md

 Doing so, however, implies that the flow will be bottlenecked at link l15 at the upper level of the bottleneck structure, leading to a lower transmission rate.
-If instead we choose the non-shortest path DC11 -> l19 -> dc10 -> l8 -> DC8 -> l16 -> DC4, now the flow will be bottlenecked at link l8 (at the lower level of the bottlenech structure), leading to a higher transmission rate.
+If instead we choose the non-shortest path DC11 -> l19 -> DC10 -> l8 -> DC8 -> l16 -> DC4, now the flow will be bottlenecked at link l8 (at the lower level of the bottlenech structure), leading to a higher transmission rate.

 Using QTBS, we can also numerically compute the transmission rate of the flow on each of the two path options.
+(See Section 3.1 in [G2-TREP] for a detailed description of how to compute the transmission rate assigned to the flow on each of these paths.)
 In particular, we obtain that when the application chooses the shortest path (bottlenecked at level 1 of the bottleneck structure), it gets a transmission rate of 1.429 Gbps.
 If instead the application chooses the slightly longer path (bottlenecked at level 2 of the bottleneck structure), then it gets a transmission rate of 2.5 Gbps, an increase of 74.95% with respect to the shortest path solution.
-(See Section 3.1 in [G2-TREP] for a detail description of how to compute the transmission rate assigned to the flow on each of these paths.)

-[G2-TREP] introduces also a very efficient routing algorithm that uses the bottleneck structure to find the maximal throughput path for a flow in O(V + E * log(V)) steps, where V is the number of routers and E is the number of links in the network.
+[G2-TREP] introduces also a very efficient routing algorithm that uses the bottleneck structure to find the maximal throughput path for a flow in O(V+E\*log(V)) steps, where V is the number of routers and E is the number of links in the network.

 Overall, this example illustrates that, equipped with knowledge